United Kingdom of Great Britain and Ireland

-The United Kingdom of Great Britain and Ireland was the union of the Kingdom of Great Britain and the Kingdom of Ireland into one sovereign state, established by the Acts of Union in 1801.
-It continued in this form until 1927, when it evolved into the United Kingdom of Great Britain and Northern Ireland, after the Irish Free State gained a degree of independence in 1922.
+The United Kingdom of Great Britain and Ireland was established by the Acts of Union in 1801 that united the Kingdom of Great Britain and the Kingdom of Ireland into one unitary and sovereign state.
+It continued in this form until 1922, after the Irish Free State gained independence, with the remainder continuing as the United Kingdom of Great Britain and Northern Ireland.

 Rapid industrialisation that began in the decades prior to the state's formation continued up until the mid-19th century.
 The Great Irish Famine, exacerbated by government inaction in the mid-19th century, led to demographic collapse in much of Ireland and increased calls for Irish land reform.
 The 19th century was an era of Industrial Revolution, and growth of trade and finance, in which Britain largely dominated the world economy.
 Outward migration was heavy to the principal British overseas possessions and to the United States.

 The UK, from its islands off the coast of Europe, financed the coalition that defeated France during the Napoleonic Wars, and developed its dominant Royal Navy enabling the British Empire to become the foremost world power for the next century.
 From the defeat of Napoleon to World War I, Britain was almost continuously at peace with the Great Powers.
 However, the UK did engage in extensive wars in Africa and Asia, such as the Opium Wars, to extend its empire and influence.
 The Colonial Office and India Office ruled through a small number of administrators who managed the units of the empire locally, while local institutions developed.
 British India was by far the most important overseas possession.
 In overseas policy, the central policy was free trade, which enabled British financiers and merchants to operate successfully in otherwise independent countries, as in South America.
 Beginning in earnest in the second half of the 19th century, the Imperial government granted increasing autonomy to local governments in colonies where white settlers were politically dominant, with this process resulting in Canada, Australia, New Zealand, Newfoundland and South Africa becoming self-governing dominions.
 While these remained part of the Empire, they were permitted greater management of their internal affairs, with Britain remaining responsible for their foreign and trade policies.